Relational Quadrilateralland. I. The Classical Theory: Conclusion

-\underline{Key 5}: Triangleland's useful Dragt-type shape quantities (ellipticity, anisoscelesness and four times the mass-weighted area per unit $I$) to the case of the relational quadrilateral extend to quadrilateralland as follows.
+5) Triangleland's useful Dragt-type shape quantities (ellipticity, anisoscelesness and four times the mass-weighted area per unit $I$) from Molecular Physics extend to quadrilateralland as follows.
 There is one ellipticity, one linear combination of ellipticities, three anisoscelesnesses and a quantity proportional to the square root of the sum of the squares of the three mass-weighted areas per unit $I$.
-In the case based on a Jacobi K choice of clustering, these quantities refer to three cluster-dependent `coarse-graining triangles' [Fig 7.j)--l)], whilst in the Jacobi H case, these quantities refer to two of these and a `coarse-graining' rhombus [Fig 7.e)--g)]; in each case, these are obtained from the quadrilateral by striking out each Jacobi vector in turn.
-The last of these quantities, is furthermore like the triangle case's 4 $\times$ area [= demo($N$ = 3)] in being a democratic invariant (cluster-independent quantity), demo($N$ = 4).
+For Jacobi K-coordinates, these quantities refer to three cluster-dependent `coarse-graining triangles' [Fig \ref{FigX}.j)--l)].
+On the other hand, for Jacobi H-coordinates, these quantities refer to two of these and a `coarse-graining' rhombus [Fig \ref{FigX}.e)--g)].
+In each case, these are obtained from the quadrilateral by striking out each Jacobi vector in turn.
+The last of these quantities, is furthermore like the triangle case's 4 $\times$ area [= demo($N$ = 3)] in being a democratic invariant (cluster-independent quantity -- a notion also from Molecular Physics), demo($N$ = 4).

-\underline{Key 6}: triangleland's parabolic coordinates, that pick out the base and apex Jacobi magnitudes as separate subsystems alongside the relative angle between the corresponding Jacobi vectors, generalize in a number of ways to the quadrilateralland context as the Kuiper coordinates \cite{Kuiper}.
-There are now 6 (a $\mathbb{C}^3$'s worth) of these, so they are now a partly-redundant formulation (i.e. with two relations upon them).
-They consist of magnitudes of the 3 mass-weighted Jacobi vectors and the 3 inner products between these vectors (i.e. relative angle variables).
-These are then physically interpreted in the quadrilateralland context as the three partial moments of inertia of the system and the three abovementioned anisoscelesneses.
+6) Triangleland's parabolic coordinates, that pick out the base and apex Jacobi magnitudes as separate subsystems alongside the relative angle between the corresponding Jacobi vectors, generalize in a number of ways to the quadrilateralland context as the Kuiper coordinates \cite{Kuiper} from pure Geometry.
+There are 6 of these for quadrilateralland: three partial moments of inertia of the system and three constituent subsystem anisoscelesneses.
+These can be rearranged into total moment of inertia I and 5 Kuiper quantities.
+Together with the areas of the three constituent subsystems, these form a set of 8 Gell-Mann quadratic forms.
+Casting these in terms of Gibbons--Pope type coordinates places them on a common footing with the conserved quantities for convenience of subsequent algebraic computation.